QUT-AMS/Constitution/Role-Descriptions.md

 -  Facilitate events where required
 -  Delegating areas of responsibilities of events to Events Officers.
 -  Collaborate with the Marketing and Projects teams in planning events.
--  Liaise with external organisations for collaboration events.

 ## Activities Facilitator
 > [!NOTE]